 These effects are also very rare and occur in less than 5% of the patients who get the injection.

 And even when they do occur they should only last a day or two at most.

 So while getting injected with steroids sounds a bit risky, it's fine for most people.

 As the amount of steroids used in each injection is very small compared to the dosage people take orally for other ailments.

 Do Facet Joint Injections Hurt?

-Ok I'm going to finish off here by answering the question that has probably been at the front of your mind since you first heard about facet joint injections.
+So let's finish off here by answering the question that has probably been at the forefront of your mind since you first heard about facet joint injections.

 After all none of us like getting needles right?

 Especially into an area where we are already in a lot of pain.